vectara/vectara-docs/www/docs/api-reference/search-apis/search.md

 ## Advanced Summarization Customization Options

 [Scale users](https://vectara.com/pricing/) have access to more powerful summarization capabilities, which present a powerful toolkit for tailoring summarizations to specific application and user needs.
+If they need to change generation beyond what the preset specifies, Scale users can override most parameters in a

-If you need more customization beyond what is available in the presets, you can override certain parameters in your query.
+query.
 For example:

 ```json
 {